frictionlessdata/frictionless-py/docs/target/api-reference/README.md

 Public   | `from frictionless import File`

-Under the hood, File uses available loaders so it can open from local, remote, and any other supported schemes.
-The File class inherits from the Metadata class all the metadata's functionality
+Under the hood, File uses available loaders so it can open from local, remote, and any other supported schemes

 ```python